 Ethics Teachers’ Training Course (ETTC)

-Ethics Teachers’ Training Course (ETTC) project is one of the main components of UNESCO’s bioethics capacity-building programme, targeting ethics educators who have recently began teaching, or will soon commence their teaching carriers at various institutions of higher education.
+The Ethics Teachers’ Training Course (ETTC) project is one of the main components of UNESCO’s bioethics capacity-building programme, targeting ethics educators who have recently begun teaching, or will soon commence their teaching carreers at various institutions of higher education.

 Ethics Teachers' Training Courses are designed to:

-- Introduce the students to the means and resources of teaching ethics;
+- Introduce students to the means and resources for teaching ethics;

-- Teach the students the methodologies and methods of teaching ethics;
+- Teach students methodologies and methods for teaching ethics;

 Ethics Teacher Training Courses are conducted by a team composed of international and local experts with extensive experience in ethics education.